lifeomic/react-vis-network/README.md

 The design of each component is to manage it's lifecycle inside the vis network with react lifecycle methods.
 Every `child` inside a `Network` is passed as props a `network` (vis.Network), `edges` (vis.Dataset) and `nodes` (vis.Dataset).

 #### Helpers

 In order to help you roll your own lifecycle methods, the internal converter for `component` and `decorator` is exposed as `reactToSvgImageUrl`.

-`reactToSvgImageUrl (element) -> String`: Accepts a JSX element and returns it rendered as a dat:aimage string.
+`reactToSvgImageUrl (element) -> String`: Accepts a JSX element and returns it rendered as a data:image string.

 ### Accessing the underlying vis `network`

 > ⚠️ This is an escape hatch, if you find yourself needing to do this, it's likely that the package authors simply haven't thought of your use-case.
 We would like to!
 Please open an issue and we can work to build a supported solution.

 The `Network` component has, as instance properties, `network` (a vis.js network), `edges` (a vis.js Dataset representing it's edges), and `nodes` a vis.js Dataset representing it's nodes).